ericdaat/ericdaat.github.io/content/flask-app-production.md

 Slug: deploy-python-flask-api
 Authors: Eric Daoud
 Summary: In this post we are going to see how we can efficiently deploy a web application powered by Flask (a Python framework) to production.
 We won't code a complex application, actually we will just stick to the Flask Hello World example.
-Status: draft
+Status: published

 In this post we are going to see how we can efficiently deploy a web application powered by Flask (a Python framework) to production.
 We won't code a complex application, actually we will just stick to the Flask Hello World example.

 ## Basic Flask application
-If you've never heard of Flask before, I recommend you to visit the [website](#) and read about it.
+If you've never heard of Flask before, I recommend you to visit its [website](http://flask.pocoo.org/) and read about it.

 To create a Hello World application in Flask, just write the following code in a file called ```application.py```.